Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Introduction

-This is not merely the existence statement.
-As we will discuss in Section \ref{sec:rho}, we explicitly construct a natural homomorphism.
-Indeed the definition of $\rho$ will tell us a geometric interpretation of the tagging, which can be plain or notched (Definition \ref{def:rholocal}).
-The upshot is that ``a notch is a vertex class.''
+This is not merely an existence statement.
+As discussed in Section \ref{sec:rho}, the construction of $\rho$ gives a simple geometric interpretation of the tagging, which can be plain or notched (Definition \ref{def:rholocal}).
+The upshot is that ``a notch is a vertex class,'' where a vertex class is a formal variable in $\cC(\Sigma_{g, n})$ assigned to each puncture (Definition \ref{def:curvealgebra}).

-A similar compatibility result for surfaces with boundaries but without punctures were proven by Muller in \cite{Muller16}.
-In this setup, the vertex classes in the skein algebra and the tagged arcs in the cluster algebra do not exist.
-Thus, the interpretation of the tagging as a vertex is new in the punctured surface case.
-On the other hand, Muller's result covers quantum version of the algebras, but in our setup, we cannot expect a quantum generalization of Theorem \ref{thm:mainthm1}.
-This is because $\cA(\Sigma_{g, n})$ does not admit a quantization in the context of cluster algebra (Remark \ref{rmk:quantumclusteralgebra}).
+Both algebras have their geometric origin from the same decorated Teichm\"uller space due to Penner, and the proof of the Compatibility Lemma is relatively straightforward (see Section \ref{sec:rho}).
+Indeed, a similar compatibility result for surfaces with boundaries but without interior punctures was proven by Muller in \cite{Muller16}.
+We note that in because there are no interior punctures, the vertex classes in the skein algebra and the tagged arcs in the cluster algebra do not exist, and thus the interpretation of the tagging as a vertex is new in the punctured surface case.

-For some experts, perhaps the above compatibility result may not be astonishing, because both algebras have their geometric motivation/intuition from the same decorated Teichm\"uller space due to Penner.
-As the readers may see later in Section \ref{sec:rho}, once the morphism $\rho$ is defined, the proof of the well-definedness is a routine computation.
-What we emphasize here is that the reason why Theorem \ref{thm:mainthm1} is interesting is its rich and interesting applications in both the theory of generalized skein algebra and cluster algebra, that we will describe below.
+Like other recent developments \cite{BazierMatteSchiffler22, HikamiInoue15, LeeSchiffler19, NagaiTerashima20, Yacavone19}, one could think of these compatibility results as another indication of deep connection between knot theory and cluster algebra.
+Instead, what we would rather emphasize here is the key role the Compatibility Lemma plays in the proofs of the main results of this paper, as we will see throughout the paper.
+Let us now describe the main results in this paper, beginning first with the quantum theory of skein algebras and then turning to the structural theory of cluster algebras.